Top 5 WebXR Frameworks - Comparison

 Probably the most popular Open Source JavaScript rendering library out there.
 Again, full flexibility is available on a very low level, as you can customize rendering to do anything you want.
 With great power comes great responsibility, though: you are solely responsible for keeping your application performant and run smoothly even on mobile VR devices.

 Three.js already supports WebXR!
-Until there is AR support in WebXR, you will want to look at AR.js or mind-ar-js for WebAR support.
+Until there is wide-spread AR support in WebXR, you will want to look at AR.js or mind-ar-js for WebAR support.
 Both have integrations with Three.js.

 The Three.js editor allows you to assemble scenes easily and from many different file formats.
 This will allow you to swiftly get your project started, but will still require you to code interactions in JavaScript later on.
 The editor doesn’t have a notion of project files and is therefore really only useful to generate the initial code for your project.